Stock tied to Trump social firm drops on report of turmoil

 The stock rocketed past $100 last fall after Digital World announced it planned to buy Trump’s company, Trump Media & Technology Group, the developer of the Truth Social app.

-In midday trading Monday, shares in Digital World were trading at $56.06, down more than a third over the past month.
+Shares in Digital World ended Monday at $56.94, down more than a third over the past month.

 Last week, Trump’s two adult sons began posting on the platform.
 “Feels the whole gang is back together!”
 Eric Trump wrote.
 The same day, Don Jr. posted, “Who’s ready for some truth!”